spine-tools/Spine-Toolbox/docs/source/tutorial.rst

   :align: center

 .. important:: Relationships in Spine are *omni-directional* (in simple terms, they work both ways).
-   For this reason, every time you create a relationship, Spine Toolbox will create  the symmetric relationship for you.
+   Therefore, for every relationship  you create, Spine Toolbox creates the symmetric relationship for you.

 Let's go one step ahead and add a couple of parameters to the 'unit' class.
-Right click on the 'unit' class and select **Add parameter** in the context menu.
-This will automatically activate the *Definition* tab in the *Object parameter* pane, add a new record to that table, and start editing the *parameter_name* field.
-You just need to type the parameter name now.
+Right click on 'unit' and select **Add parameter** in the context menu.
-Type 'conversion_cost' and press *Enter*.
+Type 'conversion_cost' in the name field and press *Enter*.
+This will automatically activate the *Definition* tab in the *Object parameter* pane and highlight the newly inserted parameter.

 .. note:: Don't worry about the other fields in the *parameter* table for now.
 They are only there to support more sophisticated parameter definitions to be used, for instance,